-The name, Turkish Delight, was allegedly coined in either the late 18th or early 19th century by an un-named British traveller who brought a sizeable stash of lokum home with him (and not, as some claim, by the eminent Victorian explorer, Sir Richard Burton).
-During the mid-19th century, when lokum began to be imported into Britain on a regular basis, it became known by the rather less glamorous name of Lumps of Delight…
+The name, Turkish Delight, was allegedly coined in either the late 18th or early 19th century by an un-named British traveller who brought a sizeable stash of lokum home with him.
+Not, as some claim, by the eminent Victorian explorer, Sir Richard Burton.

-I am aware that some people make it with gelatine but that’s not the authentic way to make Turkish Delight.
-Real lokum is made with cornflour (cornstarch for you non-European readers) – there really is no need to add gelatine, especially as doing so would render it non-vegetarian.
+I am aware that some people make lokum with gelatine but that’s not the authentic way to make Turkish Delight.
+Real lokum is made with cornflour (cornstarch for you non-European readers).
+There really is no need to add gelatine, especially as doing so would render the lokum non-vegetarian.